cc-archive/vocabulary-legacy/README.md

 CC Vocabulary is continuously evolving and improving.
 You can contribute to the project in a number of ways.

+- **Use:**
+  The first step on the ladder to help us improve is to use the project, explore and tweak the components and document any shortcomings you observe.
 - **Code:**
   If you are a developer, feel free to resolve open issues, proof PRs, add new features to existing components or add new components altogether.